alttch/eva3/doc/quickstart.rst

     eva lm remote

-If the items are already loaded from UC, state is synchronized in real-time on a single machine, the same is when controllers are on different cloud nodes.
+If the items are already loaded from UC, their states are synchronized in real-time on a single machine, the same is when controllers are on different cloud nodes.
 Real-time always and everywhere, this is the way EVA ICS works.

 .. note::

-    The newly crated UC items are synced with LM PLC automatically every 30 seconds by default.
-To sync them manually, use "eva lm controller reload" command.
+    The newly created UC items are loaded to LM PLC automatically every 30 seconds by default.
+To load them manually, use "eva lm controller reload" command.

 The logic is ready.
 LM PLC will monitor the temperature and switch the fan